cheqd/cheqd-node/docs/setup-and-configure/configure-new-validator.md

    cheqd-noded keys add <alias>
    ```

-   When you create a new key, a `mnemonic phrase` and `account address` will be printed.
-K**eep the mnemonic phrase safe** as this is the only way to restore access to the account if they keyring cannot be recovered.
+   When you create a new key, a `mnemonic phrase` and `account address` will be printed. **Keep the mnemonic phrase safe** as this is the only way to restore access to the account if they keyring cannot be recovered.

 3. **Get your node ID**